honghaile/honghaile.github.io/_posts/2021-09-21-books-from-hacker-news-comments.markdown

 Here's the [hacker news post](https://news.ycombinator.com/item?id=28595967).

-I thought this project is very neat because it used NLP models to look at hacker news comments and figure out how books are mentioned.
+This project uses NLP models to look at hacker news comments and recommends books from the aggregated words.

-Here's a list of top books from this page:
+Here’s a list of top books from this page:

 - Thinking, Fast and Slow by Daniel Kahneman
 - The Pragmatic Programmer by David Thomas